-Jacobs has been engaged by the CER to forecast the number of STCs and the installed capacity of small-scale solar PV systems in the calendar years of 2022 to 2025, inclusive.
-This will assist the CER to determine the number of STCs electricity retailers are obligated to surrender.
+Jacobs has been engaged by the CER to forecast the number of STCs and the installed capacity of small-scale solar PV systems in the calendar years of 2023 to 2028, inclusive.

 Forecasting the installation of distributed energy resources (DER) is complex, and uptake occurs at different rates in residential and commercial sectors of the market.
 To project the uptake of DER in both sectors, Jacobs has employed an in-house agent-based model.
 Agent-based modelling is a bottom-up approach that models unique agents at the micro-level to simulate customer level decision making.
 The agents represent Australian households and businesses that are autonomous, have internal behaviours and characteristics, and make decisions in response to exogenous and endogenous factors.
-To forecast the creation of STCs for SWH and ASHP Jacobs has used a time-series ARIMA model.
+To forecast the creation of STCs for solar water heaters (SWH) and air source heat pumps (ASHP) Jacobs has used a time-series ARIMA model.

-As illustrated in Figure 1, the projected cumulative installed rooftop PV capacity increases over the forecast period, rising from 19,068 MW at the end of 2022 to 27,009 MW at the end of 2025.
+As illustrated in Figure 1, the projected cumulative installed rooftop PV capacity increases over the forecast period, rising from 21,926 MW at the end of 2023 to 34,434 MW by the end of 2028.